zavyka/luci-passwall2-urltest-patch/README.md

 This patch automatically injects a smart "Test All URLs" button right next to the "Delete select nodes" button.
 With just a single click, it will sequentially trigger the URL test for all available configurations with a safe, optimized delay to prevent UI freezing.

+⚡ Smart Auto-Selection Feature

+Once the testing sequence is finished, a confirmation prompt will appear.
+With your permission, the script will automatically check (tick) all timed-out or failed configurations based ONLY on the URL Test column.
+This protects your other ping column metrics (like ICMP or TCPing) from accidental selection, allowing you to quickly review and delete all dead configs at once using the default delete button!

 ### Features
 - Auto-Backup: Automatically creates a backup of your original file (node_list.htm.bak) before applying any changes.
 - Theme Companion: Designed with a neutral color scheme that perfectly fits both Light and Dark LuCI themes.